ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Debug Disable Level

-This applies to system-wide or submodule-wide debug facilities like JTAG and diagnostic hardware built into chips.
+This applies to system-wide or submodule-wide debug facilities of the target device / submodule like JTAG and diagnostic hardware built into chips.
 It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.

 This characterization assumes that debug facilities can be enabled and disabled in a dynamic way or be disabled in some permanent way such that no enabling is possible.
 An example of dynamic enabling is one where some authentication is required to enable debugging.
 An example of permanent disabling is blowing a hardware fuse in a chip.
+The specific type of the mechanism is not taken into account.
+For example, it does not matter if authentication is by a global password or by per-device public keys.

 The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
 Since the lowest level requires that all debug be currently disabled, all other levels require that too.

+There is no inheritance of claims from a submodule to a superior module or vice versa.
+There is no assumption, requirement or gaurantee that the target of a superior module encompases the targets of submodules.
+Thus every submodule must explicitly describe its own debug state.
+The verifier or relying party receiving and EAT cannot assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.

+An individual target device / submodule may have mulitiple debug facilities.
+The use of plural in the description of the states refers to that, not to any aggregation or inheritance.

+The architecture of some chips or devices may be such that a debug facility operates for the whole chip or device.
+If the EAT for such a chip includes submodules, then each submodule should independently report the status of the whole-chip or whole-device debug facility.
+This is the only way the relying party can know the debug status of the submodules since there is no inheritance.

 #### Not Disabled